Foldable Samsung Galaxy Bloom leaked in secret CES meeting

 - Xiaomi could have a clamshell foldable phone of its own

-Previously considered a codename, a new report out of South Korea is now alleging that Galaxy Bloom will actually be the device's go to market name, and not Galaxy Fold 2 as originally speculated.
+Previously considered a codename, a new report out of South Korea is alleging that Galaxy Bloom will actually be the device's go-to-market name, and not Galaxy Fold 2 as originally speculated.

+Intriguingly, the report also states that the Galaxy Bloom will not sport a plastic screen like the original Galaxy Fold, but will instead be covered by a new glass material called 'UTG' (Ultra Thin Glass).

 According to the translated report, Samsung CEO DJ Koh explained to attendees that the company drew inspiration for the Galaxy Bloom's design from French cosmetics company Lancôme, which is famous for its clamshell-style powder compact cases.

-SamMobile reports that this particular design was chosen for a reason, as the Galaxy Bloom will be targeted towards women in their early 20s who are already familiar with this form factor.
+SamMobile reports that this particular design was chosen because the Galaxy Bloom will be targeted towards a younger female audience, which is already familiar with this form factor.

+That's all we know about the device so far, but we expect Samsung to officially unveil the Galaxy Bloom at its next Unpacked event on February 11.
+As always, we'll keep you updated on any Galaxy Bloom developments as they... err... 'unfold'.

 - Check out all of TechRadar's CES 2020 coverage.
 We're live in Las Vegas to bring you all the breaking tech news and launches, plus hands-on reviews of everything from 8K TVs and foldable displays to new phones, laptops and smart home gadgets.